 …seeing actual incidents of physical/and or sexual abuse.
 It can mean hearing threats or fighting noises from another room.
 Children may also observe the aftermath of physical abuse such as blood, bruises, tears, torn clothing, and broken items.
 Finally children may be aware of the tension in the home such as their mother’s fearfulness when the abuser’s car pulls into the driveway.

-Feelings Kids Carry After Witnessing Domestic Abuse
+What Feelings Do Kids Carry After Witnessing Abuse?

 Children who witness domestic abuse may feel: